sbseltzer/kioku-srs/MODEL.md

 - Download an addon with Kioku as a user, but modify it directly in Kioku like a noob.
 Kioku might be able to protect the user from this by automatically creating a user branch and switching to it, versioning that.
 They'd need to know that in order to sync it they'll need their own forked remote to push to.
 It'd also need to notify them of how to properly contribute by creating a fork (which could be automated via API).

 Actually, [subtrees](http://blog.nwcadence.com/git-subtrees/) fulfill a lot of the qualities needed for shared content.
 It keeps everything in user history and makes it relatively simple to change how things are managed later.
 One thing it would need to be careful of with stuff like decks is ignoring stuff like user-specific metadata.
 Someone could whitelist it in a subproject.
 Subtrees would also split out commits from the parent repository - that is, although they're all part of the same repository.

+Still, I'm liking the idea of a shallow clone with a user branch.
+I think the big benefit of subtrees is that they don't need to fork in order to sync new changes.
+They can fork if/when they want to contribute upstream.
+The downside is it's less friendly to users working within the tree.

+[This StackExchange Thread](https://stackoverflow.com/questions/23550689/git-nested-repositories-composer-vs-submodules-vs-subtree-vs) has a very comprehensive discussion of submodules and subrepositories.
+After reading it, I'm thinking subrepositories is the way to go.
+When working from the parent, it's all versioned.
+The only problem is that when synced, they won't be subrepositories anymore.
+This can be fixed with a roll-your-own-git-init method by versioning some kind of remote info file.
+The thing is, this solution starts to look a lot like submodules, especially when it starts pointing to a particular branch.
+Reinventing the wheel and all that rubbish.
+The big drawback with subrepos and subtrees having their history duplicated in the parent is they can't be decoupled later.
+I remember I had a Kana deck once that came with what seemed like hundreds of poorly compressed images and sounds.
+When I was done with that deck, I had no desire to keep it around (at least not on my device).
+It simply took up too much space.
+This is where a submodule-like approach is powerful.
+It actually could be considered a compression feature.
+You could choose to (temporarily) unsync certain things with certain devices in the interest of saving space.
+The reverse is also true - most git hosts only limit repository size per repository.

+Then again, the history rewrite technique is appropriate at the top level when doing things like that.
+Still very messy.

 The following sections are very related to this issue.